RAMMED EARTH

 rammed earth wall now dry showing the layers

-once dry the final colour is ligher as the water is draw out of the building.
+Once dry the final colour is ligher as the water is drawn out of the building.

 rammed earth building at Chelsea flower show